objectvault/frontend/README.md

 ## Infrastructure

 The backend storage is provided by, a possibly, sharded MariaDB Database Cluster.

 **NOTE**: Sharding and Database Clusters are OPTIONAL

 Access to the storage backend, is controlled by a Microservice interface.
-Ina production environment, this would be the only way to access the vaults.
+Which in a production environment, would be the only way to access the vaults (database).

-The UX is provided by [Svelte](https://svelte.dev) based SPA Web Application
+The UX is provided by [Svelte](https://svelte.dev) based SPA Web Application.

 ## What is missing